actinia-org/actinia-core/valkey_queue.md

 ### actinia_worker_count

-- only in redis_interface for current queue
+- only in kvdb_interface for current queue
 - created at first HTTP POST request
 - currently outcommented